 Bush Retreat and Holistic Sanctuary

 Hi, my name's Millo.
-I'm regenerating this once abandoned farm into a holistic sanctuary and nature conservation area where I'll be inviting protectors, guardians and ecosystem restoration campers wanting to help build a community of people who wish to work for the conservation of nature where domesticated animals are used collaboratively using holistic management techniques and where the role of wild animals is respected and understood in terms of maintaining ecological balance.
+I'm regenerating this once abandoned rural farm into a holistic sanctuary and nature conservation area where I'll be inviting protectors, guardians and ecosystem restoration campers wanting to help build a community of people who wish to work for the conservation of nature where domesticated animals are used collaboratively using holistic management techniques and where the role of wild animals is respected and understood in terms of maintaining ecological balance.

+The land is located in the heart region of Portugal.
+The Serra da Estrela area.
 This land will become an Ecosystem Restoration Camp & Regenerative Agriculture Collective with creative space as a hub.

 Easy going, kind, simple and straightforward people are invited to volunteer and participate.
 Empathy and kindness is essential.